Donmclean/riko/README.md

 - After installation you can run either of the following two options:
     - `npm run setup` to setup the most basic content to jump start your application.
     - `npm run setup-demo` to setup demo content to get a better sense of how testing, asset loading etc works within the build system.
+    - `npm run setup-electron` to setup sample content of an electron application.

 > It's recommended that you run a `npm run setup-demo` first and get a good feel for working with the build system.
 > Then run a `npm run setup` when you're ready to start your application.
+> Or run a `npm run setup-electron` if you're building an electron application.

 - After running one of the setup commands notice there is a new `src/` folder in the directory.
 - here is where all of your source code will live.
 From js source/test scripts to stylesheets to custom eslinters etc.